 By improving the property, improving management efficiency, or improving tenant quality, property owners can generally increase their cash flow of core plus real estate funds.
 The properties in this category are also high quality and in good condition, similar to core properties.

-Despite the moderate risks associated with core plus real estate, there are some disadvantages, one of which is the unpredictable cash flow.
+Despite the minimal risks associated with core plus real estate, there are downsides, including the unpredictability of cash flow.
 Participating in the improvement process and not delaying improvements are two ways to deal with it.
 An ever-increasing emphasis is placed here on operational efficiency and effectiveness.

 Investors seeking some capital growth and a more risk-tolerant approach might benefit from core plus investment strategies.
 Most investors expect to achieve returns between 8% and 10% a year by using the leverage of 45% to 60%.

-In their current condition, some properties are extremely lucrative and in excellent shape.
+Some properties, in their existing state, are tremendously profitable and in outstanding condition.
 It is not the case with value-added real estate.
 A property of this kind needs to be added value in order to be profitable.

 The ability of value-add properties to increase in value has made them popular as growth investments.
 There are a few advantages to this option, depending on whether or not the investor is comfortable taking moderate to high risks.

 Value-add requires a greater amount of capital expenditures to make improvements to the property compared to core plus.
 Through renovation and redesign, Class B & C buildings are more likely to appreciate than income-producing buildings.

 There are usually vacancy issues, management issues, or deferred maintenance problems in these buildings.
 Commercial real estate investment strategies such as these require deep knowledge of the market, careful planning, and daily management on the part of the owner.

 After improvements have been completed and the property has been stabilized, investors profit from cash flow and price gain.